GAK205/ZestyVesty/README.md

 Members: Kenneth McNelly, Gillian Laming, Andre Cook

 Our work:
-- all code can be found inside the folder FOLDERNAME
+- all code can be found inside the folder aVesty
 - other files are files we used along the way to our final project.